tudo-math-ls3/FeatFlow2/benchmark/readme.txt

    are automatically set:
      $LOGDIR = directory to application is supposed to write its log files to
+     $RESULTFILE = Name of the result file for benchmark data.
    $LOGDIR is set to 'logs/' + 'testid'.
 The directory is automatically created along with the 'runtests' script.
 Having a unique name (because obviously all test IDs are unique), several tests can be